THEATRICAL FIREARMS SAFETY INFORMATION.

 There are numerous courses out there some good some over hyped and some very bad.
 Some lay claim being on their course will ensure you are picked for action roles over those who have not.

-Some issue certificates as proof of attendance which are waved under an armourer and advisers nose to demand or stake claim to forgoing any training and being picked first to fire weapons.
+Some issue certificates as proof of attendance which are waved under an armourer and advisers nose to demand or stake claim to forgoing any such training and being picked first to fire weapons.

 Such claims are solely a sales pitch and untrue.